InseeFr/Keycloak-FranceConnect/README.en.md

 You must have a [France Connect account](https://franceconnect.gouv.fr/partenaires) to retrieve plugin configuration information (clientId, clientSecret, authorized redirect uri, ...)

 There are 2 environments, `Integration` and `Production`.
 The request for an Integration account is made by email to the France Connect support team.

+France Connect account can be managed at https://partenaires.franceconnect.gouv.fr

 ### Configuration